chrisxu607-beep/duo-systems-on-snapdragon-8-elite-tablet/README.md

 # Duo Systems on Snapdragon 8 Elite Tablet

-A dual-system computing platform built on a Qualcomm Snapdragon 8 Elite tablet, combining Android with a full ARM64 Ubuntu Linux environment.
+A dual-system computing platform built on a Qualcomm Snapdragon 8 Elite tablet (Lenovo Y900), combining Android with a full ARM64 Ubuntu Linux environment.

 The project explores how far a modern mobile SoC can be pushed as a general-purpose Linux computer, including GPU-accelerated computing, Vulkan graphics, desktop Linux, development tools, and local AI inference.